St. John's Rod & Gun Club Trap 2014: (24 Photos)

 4.

-Throughout the year our Trap Shooters represented the club well at a number of ATA registered shoots including the Provincial Championships held at our club, the Atlantic's in Moncton, the Canadian's in Montreal, as well as trap shoots held in the U.S. such as the Southern Grand at the Silver Dollar in Florida.
+3. Throughout the year our Trap Shooters represented the club well at a number of ATA registered shoots including the Provincial Championships held at our club, the Atlantic's in Moncton, the Canadian's in Montreal, as well as trap shoots held in the U.S. including the Southern Grand at the Silver Dollar in Florida.

-2. December quickly arrived and winter accompanying it, with snow in the forecast we hauled out the trap machines on the 7th of December.
+2. December arrived before we knew it and winter shortly behind.
+With snow in the forecast we hauled out the trap machines on the 7th of December.

-1. This marks the end of trap shooting for the year and we patiently await Spring and warm weather to start it all over again!
-For more information on trap shooting and other activates at the SJRGC please visit our website at St. John's Rod & Gun Club.com
+1. This marked the end of trap shooting for the year, we patiently await Spring and warmer weather to start it all over again!
+For more information on trap shooting and other activates at the SJRGC please visit our website at St. John's Rod & Gun Club.

 Cheers, MIKE